AaronCWacker/Yggdrasil/README.md

 The transformers technique uses similar architecture on classical side as Alphafold2 used for protein folding solutions.  https://www.youtube.com/watch?v=W7wJDJ56c88

 Transformers on classical side feed the possible selection and bonds of SMILES single character words with quantum random substitutions which are then evaluated in 3D molecule interaction by simulating the bonds between the designed drug and the target such as DNA or RNA including architecture of viruses and target disease related compounds.
+The RL self play portion is fitness factor scoring by Rx experts in the field evaluating results of simulation runs.

 # AI Examples - Ordered by Usefulness to Health: